-In 2019 we celebrated 150 years of Finsbury Park being the ‘People’s Park’ – a place where we can all do things together.
+In 2019, we celebrated 150 years of Finsbury Park being the ‘People’s Park’ – a place where we can all do things together.
 In 2020 protests across the UK saw public artworks toppled from plinths, while the pandemic left us separated and isolated.
-We believe it’s time to re-explore our public spaces as vast platforms not just for shared experiences but shared choices we make together.

 If you are in Finsbury Park you can use the camera on your phone to scan the QR codes on the People’s Park Plinth (presented on the exterior of our Gallery building in the centre of the park).
-From here you’ll discover a different digital art experience each month in May, June and July.
 They are all free to access, any time, with any smartphone – but you might want to have some headphones handy too.

 It’s your park so it’s your pick!

 Sign up here to get involved in choosing the artwork that most belongs in the heart of Finsbury Park next year.

 Breath Mark x Lisa Hall & Hannah Kemp-Welch

 Live until January 2022

 A site-specific, interactive sound work creating moments of connection between strangers of all species.

 Follow this sound work as it leads you across the park to meeting points for animals, plants and strangers.
 As you listen, consider the needs of all these inhabitants and our symbiotic relationship that is increasingly under threat.
 Between heartbeats, vibrations and the alignment of crossing paths, this work sounds out a shared existence, putting these moments of connectivity with strangers of all species on the People’s Park’s Plinth.